NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 Gun safety is very, very important.

-Alright, so let's go back to the affidavit.
+So, let's go back to the affidavit.

-And just so you guys know, uh, the Glock 17, the Glock 19, and the Glock 26 are 9mm.
+And just so you guys know, the Glock 17, the Glock 19, and the Glock 26 are 9mm.

-The Glock, um, the Glock 27 is 40 caliber.
+The Glock 27, the Glock, the Glock 27 is 40 caliber.

-Uh, and the Glock um, is the Glock 18?
+And the Glock is the Glock 18.

-Long story short, they had the those three guns I just mentioned, the 17, the 19, and the um 17, 19, and 26, those are all 9mm, and then there's versions of that in 40 caliber.
+Long story short, those three guns I just mentioned, the 17, the 19, and the 17, 19, and 26, those are all 9mm.

 Okay.